lenamasek/lenamasek.github.io/_posts/2015-09-21-manifold-garden.markdown

 ---
 layout: post
-title:  "Defining Digital Designer"
+title:  "Manifold Garden"
 date:   2015-06-12 10:53:00
-category: blog
+category: project
 ---

+This post is for anyone who may feel targeted by the goofy "Should Designers Learn to Code?" thinkpieces.
+I was feeling that pressure in college

-My current job title is listed as Digital Designer, but at a marketing agency of about 10 people, I do a lot more than design.
+My current job title is listed as Digital Designer, but at a marketing agency of about 10-15 people, I do a lot more than design.
 When it came down to answering the, "So what do you do?" question, I was still struggling to translate what the

 'Digital Designer' is not wrong - I do design for digital media - but I also work on print pieces, prepare them for production, and later work on the front-end web development for the 3 websites I'm working on right now.